auth0/docs/articles/quickstart/native/ios-swift-siwa/_includes/_login_centralized.md

 ## Renew Authentication

-When users return to your app, it would be beneficial to log them in automatically provided their login session is still valid.
+When users return to your app, you can log them in automatically if their login session is still valid.
 This involves:

 * Calling `ASAuthorizationAppleIDProvider.getCredentialState` to make sure the user is still authorized
 * Retrieving Auth0 credentials